kubeflow/website/content/docs/gke/deploy/deploy-cli.md

 * `kfctl apply` - Creates or updates the resources.
 * `kfctl delete` - Deletes the resources.

-The kfctl deployment tool applies default values to certain properties as follows:
+The kfctl deployment process applies default values to certain properties as follows:

 * **Email address:** kfctl attempts to fetch your email address from your